👃Ahh! The smell of unmet expectations. Acrid, strident, stinging.

 A competitive gap analysis does this while taking into account your competitors’ brands and products, their strengths and weaknesses, and an understanding of the overall competitive landscape.

 In other words, a competitive gap analysis aims to help you close the gap between your own products and competitor products, ultimately making yours the most compelling offering on the market.
+Do this, and you'll establish a competitive advantage.

 Competitive gap analysis example